VHS Revival begins its countdown of Krueger’s top ten kills.

 Unlike his blank-faced, seek-and-destroy counterparts, Krueger was a different kind of entity, sly and sadistic and concerned more with the thrill of the chase than the act of the kill.
 Portrayed for almost two decades by the wonderfully perverted Robert Englund, Freddy was a larger-than-life personality of gunslinger exuberance, a character of an ever developing persona who would evolve from a cruel and terrifying child killer into a walking self-parody.

-Quite a career then – one of dizzying highs and tragic lows – but in spite of the insidious MTV marketing machine that left us all just a little bit weary of the Elm Street formula, one element of the franchise that remained constant was the creativity of its kills, and here we begin our countdown of the ten best.
+Quite the career — one of dizzying highs and tragic lows — but in spite of the insidious MTV marketing machine that left us all just a little bit weary of the Elm Street formula, one element of the franchise that remained constant was the creativity of its kills, and here VHS Revival begins its countdown of the ten best.

 10. Mark – A Nightmare on Elm Street 5: The Dream Child (1989)

-A part of me resents having to include this particular kill, and there are a plethora of reasons why.
-The most pertinent of those reasons is that this is one of those instances that sums up what the franchise would ultimately be reduced to: a gimmick-laden cookie cutter of insidious marketing which drained the series of all value.
+Part of me resents having to include this particular kill, and there are a plethora of reasons why.
+The most pertinent is that this is one of those instances that sums up what the franchise would ultimately be reduced to: a gimmick-laden marketing machine which drained the series of all value.

-Incredibly, matters would grow worse before the studio was finally forced to put the original series out of its misery, but by the time The Dream Child was released, audiences were already drowning in the mire of Krueger’s hackneyed and infuriating wisecracks.
-While 1988’s The Dream Master proved to be the movie in which the formula lost its way, at least the set pieces for which that particular instalment was conceived were somewhat groundbreaking, while audiences only had to endure one wisecrack per kill instead of four or five.
+Incredibly, matters would grow worse before the studio was finally forced to put the original series out of its misery, but by the time The Dream Child was released audiences were already drowning in the mire of Krueger’s hackneyed wisecracks, with only the brilliance of Englund’s portrayal keeping the series afloat.
+While 1988‘s The Dream Master was the movie in which the formula lost its way, at least the set pieces for which that particular instalment was conceived were somewhat groundbreaking, while audiences only had to endure one wisecrack per kill instead of four or five.

 9. Carlos – Freddy’s Dead: The Final Nightmare (1991)

 By the time Freddy’s Dead rolled around, Krueger had spanned two decades, and it was almost a relief to see the words The Final Nightmare tacked onto the title.
-Even with the added novelty of a 15 minute 3D finale – a sign of desperation in any waning franchise – this was the creative nadir of a series which had lost its way in the hands of corporate aspirations, whose greed and consequential contempt for the series clearly knew no bounds.
+Even with the added novelty of a 15 minute 3-D finale — a sign of desperation in any waning franchise — this was the creative nadir of a series which had lost its way in the hands of corporate aspirations.

-The movie’s one saving grace is the murder of Carlos, a deaf kid who Freddy skewers through the ears before attaching his very own hearing aid, a seemingly organic contraption which attaches itself to his skull and amplifies sound to a combustible level.
-Of course, this being The Final Nightmare the set-piece was almost ruined by Freddy’s jocular antics, but if you can find it in yourself to stomach the sight of our once demonic killer dancing around while running his razor fingers along a blackboard, the image of his victim’s pulsating head and subsequent explosion is almost worth sticking around for.
+The movie’s one saving grace is the murder of Carlos, a deaf kid who Freddy skewers through the ears before attaching a makeshift hearing aid, a seemingly organic contraption which attaches itself to his skull and amplifies sound to a combustible level.
+Of course, this being The Final Nightmare, the set-piece was almost ruined by the screenplay’s jocular antics, but if you can find it in yourself to stomach the sight of our once demonic killer dancing around while running his razor fingers along a blackboard, the image of his victim’s pulsating head and subsequent explosion is almost worth sticking around for.

 8. Shelia – A Nightmare on Elm Street 4: The Dream Master

-Light on story and characterisation, and generally making little sense whatsoever, The Dream Master took the ingenious formula of its predecessor and deprived it of balance, leaning more towards gimmicky quips and eye-catching set pieces.
-But for all the harm it did in regards to the direction of the franchise, the special effects on display were some of the finest in the series, while the dreamworld formula was still very much intact.
+Light on story and characterisation and generally making little sense whatsoever, The Dream Master took the ingenious formula of its predecessor and deprived it of balance, leaning more towards gimmicky quips and eye-catching set-pieces.
+But for all the harm it did in regards to the direction of the franchise, the practical effects on display were some of the finest in the series, with the dreamworld formula still very much intact.

-After the previous instalment’s surviving characters are disposed of in the opening five minutes, laying waste to part 3’s herculean efforts to rescue the franchise from inanity, our latest paper-thin cast are lined up for the slaughter after the last remaining member of the Dream Warriors, Kristen – who in a classic soap opera switch is no longer played by Patricia Arquette – gives our new protagonist the dubious gift of being able to bring others into her dreams, which proves detrimental to what was Elm Street’s lamest cast to date.
+After the previous instalment’s surviving characters are disposed of in the opening five minutes, laying waste to part 3’s herculean efforts to rescue the franchise, our latest paper-thin cast are lined up for the slaughter after the last remaining member of The Dream Warriors, Kristen — who in a classic soap opera switch is no longer played by Patricia Arquette — gives our new protagonist the dubious gift of being able to bring others into her dreams, which proves detrimental to what was Elm Street’s lamest cast to date.